 Blue Ocean Strategy Meaning Explained: Hello readers!
 It is a new day and we are back with a new topic of discussion exclusively for you all!
 Almost all of us have been to beaches for a weekend getaway or long vacations!

 If not holidays, we have definitely come across visuals of oceans and seas on social media and televisions.
 Haven’t we?
 Well, oceans are vast, deep, massive, wide and are the most baffling natural wonders of the world.
 Proper explorations and researches can give way to incredible discoveries and provide us with information about its scopes and untapped prospects.

-In a similar fashion, a path-breaking strategy, known as Blue Ocean Strategy, was introduced by W. Chan Kim and Renée Mauborgne.
+In a similar fashion, a path-breaking strategy, known as the Blue Ocean Strategy, was introduced by W. Chan Kim and Renée Mauborgne.
 It is a pacifist marketing scheme and is considered a strategic planning tool for assessing a business.

 A Blue Ocean Analogy is utilized to unlock the wider, unfathomable, powerful, and vast potential in the unexplored market space in terms of profitable growth.
 This strategic planning theory is an escape from the general notion of benchmarking the competition and focusing on lump sum figures.